PrathameshBhatkar/PrathameshBhatkar/README.md

 - 👋 Hi, I’m @PrathameshBhatkar
-- 👀 I’m interested in Machine Learning and other Stuff
+- 👀 I’m interested in Machine Learning and Computer Vision and other Intersting Stuff
 - 🌱 I’m currently learning Python